The Naples of Japan, Kagoshima and Sakurajima volcano

 They built large concrete canals that lead lava and mudslides to the sea, saving the city, shelters on the streets for the citizens, and of course an evacuation plan.

-In addition, not less important, they proudly display the Guinness Book of World Records: Kagoshima has produced the biggest turnip in the world, well 31,5 kg.
+In addition, not less importantly, they proudly display the Guinness Book of World Records: Kagoshima has produced the biggest turnip in the world, well 31,5 kg.
 There is a photo of the proud farmer with the super-tuber in his arms.

 It is not possible to get to the top (of the volcano, not the turnip) but we cycle to the observation point, just 373msl, from where we see the north peak, the oldest, and the southern one, more new and active.